 These are great fun.
 They work by pushing a plunger up and down.
 No batteries or electricity needed.
 They are basically a jug.
 The lid contains the plunger which froths the milk.
 These aren’t the best for flat whites but they can be used.

 Simply pour the milk into the jug, heat on the hob, replace the lid and pump the handle to create the foam.
 For frothy coffees such as cappuccinos 20 or 30 pumps will create a dense foam.
 Obviously for a flat white you only want micro foam.
 So only a few pumps will be needed.
 But you may need to experiment to get the right amount of foam.
+And, to be honest, you’re much better off with an automatic frother.

 Bit of a grand label but basically, I mean coffee machines with built-in milk frothers.
 I call them barista machines because we all love slamming the temper around and playing with the steamer.